JamesMcMahon/spring-boot-demo-security-metrics/README.md

 ### Starting the Application

 1. Clone this repository
-2. Build the application: `./mvnw clean package`
-3. Start the application: `./mvnw spring-boot:run`
+2. Start the application: `./mvnw spring-boot:run`

 > **Note:** Booting the application starts up the full visualization stack automatically from the Docker compose file.